sigilpunk/sigilpunk/README.md

 hey! im milo. [**sigilpunk**](https://github.com/sigilpunk) some places and **matcha/matchamilo** in others (they/she) :)
 im a recreational internet user and aspiring cybersec professional who dabbles in whatever i please.
 right now im working on:
+- [DiscogsTools](https://github.com/sigilpunk/DiscogsTools) - a Powershell module with to interact with the Discogs API
 - [TinSpire](https://github.com/sigilpunk/TinSpire) - a collection of creative libraries and 3D tools for the TI-Nspire CX II range
 - [pduck](https://github.com/sigilpunk/pduck) - a small bash script designed to make installing & configuring [PicoDucky](https://github.com/dbisu/pico-ducky) on your rpi pico super quick and easy